 Key to the success of a thriving creative sector and economy is a community that recognizes both the economic values, as well as the sector's contributions to city livability, empathy, and civility.
 Activities that engage residents in placemaking and other grassroots, life-long opportunities to create art can build this awareness.

 The city's spaces where artists and creative workers come together to work, produce, collaborate, practice, and perform such as arts districts, historic and cultural corridors and other studios, and venues contribute a great deal to the development of communities.
 For these places and groups, he concentration of creative energy is critical to their ability to thrive.
 Displacement of artists and creative workers due to development pressure not only results in the loss of art and creative jobs, but the vibrancy found in the proximity.

-Further, communities and the urban realm The city benefits greatly from the creative sector in the City through urban design and community development practices, and creative work is becoming more integral to fields such as the contributions of artists and creative workers to public spaces, community development, public health, affordable housing, and neighborhood and transportation programming.
+The city benefits greatly from the contributions of artists and creative workers to public spaces, community development, public health, affordable housing, and transportation programming.
 This is why arts and culture policies can be found not just in this chapter, but throughout the 2040 Comprehensive Plan.

 Arts and Creative Spaces, Venues, and Districts

 Emphasize the Value of Minneapolis' Arts and Culture